techandpeople/techandpeople.github.io/_pages/wildbydesign.md

 </ul>

-<h1 name="submission">Submissions</h1>
+<h1 id="submission">Submissions</h1>

 <p style="padding-left:20px; padding-right:20px; padding-top: 25px; padding-bottom: 25px; margin-bottom:0 ">
 We invite submissions of case studies, position papers or provocations, and demonstrations that  describe ubiquitous health monitoring deployments, tools, and/or challenging environments.
-Submissions should use the ACM sigconf template\footnote{https://www.acm.org/publications/proceedings-template} and have a maximum of 4 pages.
+Submissions should use the <a href="https://www.acm.org/publications/proceedings-template">ACM sigconf template</a> and have a maximum of 4 pages.
 </p>

-<p>Submit your paper at: TBA</p>
+<p style="padding-left:20px; padding-right:20px; padding-top: 25px; padding-bottom: 25px; margin-bottom:0 ">Submit your paper at: TBA</p>

-<h1 name="organizers">Organizers</h1>
+<h1 id="organizers">Organizers</h1>

 <div class="row people-row">
 {% for member in site.data.team_members.wildbydesign %}